cyberbotics/webots/docs/blog/Webots-2022-a-release.md

 Moreover, users can extend the interface by creating C++ (with [pluginlib](https://github.com/ros/pluginlib/tree/ros2) plugin mechanism) or Python plugins.
 The [ROS 2 tutorials](https://github.com/cyberbotics/webots_ros2/wiki/Tutorials) were updated accordingly and further developed.
 New versions of the `webots_ros2` ROS package were released for [foxy](https://index.ros.org/p/webots_ros2/#foxy), [galactic](https://index.ros.org/p/webots_ros2/#galactic) and [rolling](https://index.ros.org/p/webots_ros2/#rolling).

+Check out the major package improvements and new packages:
+- [`webots_ros2_tiago`](https://github.com/cyberbotics/webots_ros2/tree/master/webots_ros2_tiago): The simulation with the [TIAGo](https://pal-robotics.com/robots/tiago/) robot is enhanched so the robot can navigate autonomously using the [Navigation2](https://navigation.ros.org/) package.
+- [`webots_ros2_universal_robot`](https://github.com/cyberbotics/webots_ros2/tree/master/webots_ros2_universal_robot): The Universal Robot simulation is also enchanched and it now integrates the [MoveIt2](https://moveit.ros.org/) package.
+- [`webots_ros2_tests`](https://github.com/cyberbotics/webots_ros2/tree/master/webots_ros2_tests): We added over 20 system tests to minimize the number of bugs.
+The package is also a great demonstration of running Webots simulation and ROS 2 nodes in [CI](https://en.wikipedia.org/wiki/Continuous_integration).

 ---